Control measure Manage the safety and security of take-off and landing areas for aircraft

 - Have a compact surface - sandy and gritty soil types should be avoided

-- Wherever possible, have an approach that is free of flight hazards such as high vegetation, transmission towers (pylons), overhead power lines, and other structures
+- Wherever possible, have an approach that is free of flight hazards such as high vegetation, overhead pylons and/or other man-made structures

 - Consider that helicopter pilots prefer to land into the wind